mdbootstrap/mdb-ui-kit/docs/material-design/collapse-inline.md

 group: material-design
 ---

 The Material Design for Bootstrap `CollapseInline` plugin allows you to toggle inline content on your pages with a bit of JavaScript and some classes.
 This plugin utilizes a handful of classes from the [Bootstrap collapse plugin]({{ site.baseurl }}/components/collapse/) for easy toggle behavior.
-Since most functionality and documentation (including a rich set of Javascript events) is already provided by the [Bootstrap collapse plugin]({{ site.baseurl }}/components/collapse/), the following will focus only on some samples utilizing the MDB `CollapseInline` component.
+Since most functionality and documentation (including a rich set of Javascript events) is already provided by the [Bootstrap collapse plugin]({{ site.baseurl }}/components/collapse/), the following will focus only on some samples utilizing the BMD `CollapseInline` component.

 ## Contents